-- 01 Promote high quality architectural design throughout the Double Bay Centre to create a desirable and memorable environment. - 02 Encourage coherent streetscapes based on common design principles for each street and lane. - 03 Minimise the negative impacts of glare and reflectivity on adjoining public and private properties. - , any 2021 04 To ensure that development enhances the visual quality and identity of the centre through well considered design, high quality materials and facade colours that do not dominate the street. - 05 The colour of the building facade is not intrusive or unreasonably dominant within the streetscape, and is compatible with the character of the centre.
+- O1 Promote high quality architectural design throughout the Double Bay Centre to create a desirable and memorable environment. - O2 Encourage coherent streetscapes based on common design principles for each street and lane. - O3 Minimise the negative impacts of glare and reflectivity on adjoining public and private properties. - To ensure that development enhances the visual quality and identity of the centre through well considered design, high quality materials and facade colours that do not don unate the street. - The colour of the building facade is not intrusive or unreasonably dominant within the streetscape, and is compatible with the character of the centre.

 - C1 Provide a clear street address to each building.
 Clearly define pedestrian entries. - C2 Provide predominantly glazed shopfronts to ground floor retail areas.
-Roller shutters to shopfronts are not permitted. - New buildings and facades do not result in glare that causes discomfort or threatens safety C3 of pedestrians or drivers.

-Note: A reflectivity report that analyses the potential glare from the proposed new development on pedestrians or motor still may be required.

-- C4 New buildings and facades must minimise the impact of glare and reflectivity on adjoining land. - C5 Materials must be compatible with the existing urban context, such as red face brick and rendered masonry, in street facade design. - C6 The external pointing of a building in bright colours, corporate colours or fluorescent colours should be avoided. - C7 Any individual business branding and identity in external painting and colour schemes is to be subordinate to the main colour schemes in the street.
-(Also refer to the signage controls in Part E7 of the DCP, Section 7.2.2 When external painting of a building constitutes a wall sign.)

-The design of window and balcony openings must account for streetscape, heritage items, privacy, orientation and outlook.

-- Richly articulate facades to express the different levels of the building and/or its functions. - C10 Blank party walls are to be avoided. - C11 Design commercial space to permit maximum flexibility for future uses.
+Roller shutters to shopfronts are not permitted. - New buildings and facades do not result in glare that causes discomfort or threatens safety of pedestrians or drivers. - Note: A reflectivity report that analyses the potential glare from the proposed new development on pedestrians or motors is may be required. - New buildings and facades mus primitimise the impact of glare and reflectivity on adjoining land. - Materials must be competible with the existing urban context, such as red face brick and rendered masonry, in screet facade design. - The external painting of a building in bright colours, corporate colours or fluorescent colours should be avoided. - C7 Any individual business branding and identity in external painting and colour schemes is to be subcrainate to the main colour schemes in the street.
+(Also refer to the signage controls in Part E7 of the DCP, Section 7.2.2 When external painting of a building constitutes a wall sign.) - The design of window and balcony openings must account for streetscape, heritage items, privacy, orientation and outlook. - Richly articulate facades to express the different levels of the building and/or its functions. - C10 Blank party walls are to be avoided. - C11 Design commercial space to permit maximum flexibility for future uses.